 Federal financial aid eligibility is determined based upon several different factors, including the cost of attendance for your program of study.
 The cost of attendance includes both direct costs (such as tuition, books, and supplies) and indirect costs (such as housing and food costs, as well as the cost of getting to and from school).

-Federal Financial Aid eligibility is determined based upon a number of different factors, including the – cost of attendance for your program of study.
-The cost of attendance includes both direct costs (such as tuition, books, and supplies) and indirect costs (such as housing and food costs, and the cost of getting back-and-forth to school).
 The federal cost of attendance is used primarily as a tool for computing eligibility for federal student aid.
 Actual costs may vary depending on multiple factors (particularly the indirect costs).
 The costs used in the federal cost of attendance are for one “academic year” or the length of the entire program, whichever is less.
 Transfer students and other students with advanced standing may attend less than one academic year.

-The standard cost of attendance budgets are published annually and can be obtained by contacting the Financial Aid Office.
+Standard trade school cost of attendance budgets are published annually and can be obtained by contacting the Financial Aid Office.
 While most students will fall into one of the standard budgets, your budget may be customized to meet your specific enrollment circumstances.

-Please read: This calculator is intended to provide estimated net price information (defined as estimated cost of attendance — including tuition and required fees, books and supplies, room and board (meals), and other related expenses — minus estimated grant and scholarship aid) to current and prospective students and their families based on what similar students paid in a previous year.
+This calculator is intended to provide estimated net price information (defined as estimated cost of attendance — including tuition and required fees, books and supplies, room and board (meals), and other related expenses — minus estimated grant and scholarship aid) to current and prospective students and their families based on what similar students paid in a previous year.

 This net price calculator has six steps.
 Each step will prompt you to provide information by answering multiple choice questions or fill-in-the-blank boxes.
 When you complete all steps, you’ll receive an estimated total cost of attendance based on your answers.